jxxcarlson/arith/README.md

 ## References

-- *Types and Programming Languages, by Benjamin Pierce
+- *Types and Programming Languages*, by Benjamin Pierce

 - A [Medium article](https://medium.com/@jxxcarlson/implementing-the-mini-language-arith-in-elm-a522f9a7101) on Arith and implementation of a parser for it in Elm.